ooni/jafar/README.md

 a packet is dropped, in the latter case a RST is sent.

-The difference between `ip` and `keyword` flags is that the former match an outgonig IP, the latter uses DPI.
+The difference between `ip` and `keyword` flags is that the former match an outgoing IP, the latter uses DPI.

 The `drop` and `reset` rules allow you to simulate, respectively, when operations timeout and when a connection cannot be established (with